 Technology is the catalyst of this rebellion.
 It meshes the world of work and play into a single environment; one where users expect the ‘Amazon’ type experience they get at home on Sunday to be mirrored in how they use technology at work on Monday.

 What do you say to the team member that walks into your office to tell you that your existing procurement software is drowning the team?
-They then show you an app they downloaded over weekend that allowed them to create RFQs, connect and chat with suppliers, make decisions and save a ton of their time and your money.
+They then show you an app that supports your procurement process, one that allows them to create RFQs, connect, chat and share files with suppliers in real-time, make purchasing decisions and save a ton of their time and your money,

 Revolutionaries are born from discontent.
 They’re frustrated at the status quo, and those who lead them are searching for a better way.
-It can be a challenging process, but these young rebels – or, to use a modern term: these entrepreneurs – are simply seeking more effective and flexible ways to work.
+It can be a challenging process, but these young rebels – or, to use the correct term: these entrepreneurs – are simply seeking more effective and flexible ways to work.